Skip to main content

 Step 1

-NVIDIA Sync is a desktop app that connects your computer to your DGX Spark over the local network.
-It gives you a single interface to manage SSH access and launch development tools on your DGX Spark.
+NVIDIA Sync is a desktop app that connects your laptop to remote devices over a local network.
+It replaces running manual commands in a terminal with a configured, click through interface.
+You can use it as a simple interface to manage SSH access and launch development tools on your DGX Spark.

 Your OS has been auto-detected, but you can choose a different option to download.